cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

 ## Introduction into Starlark

-Most commonly, Cirrus tasks are declared in `.cirrus.yml` file in YAML format as documented in [*Writing Tasks*](writing-tasks.md) guide.
+Most commonly, Cirrus tasks are declared in a `.cirrus.yml` file in YAML format as documented in the [*Writing Tasks*](writing-tasks.md) guide.

 YAML, as a language, is great for declaring simple to moderate configurations, but sometimes just using a declarative language is not enough.
-One might need some conditional execution or have an easy way to generate multiple similar tasks.
-Most of the CIs solve this problem by introducing special DSL into the existing YAML.
-In case of Cirrus CI, we have [`only_if` keyword](writing-tasks.md#conditional-task-execution) for conditional execution and [`matrix` modification](writing-tasks.md#matrix-modification) for generating similar tasks.
+One might need some conditional execution or an easy way to generate multiple similar tasks.
+Most continuous integration services solve this problem by introducing special a special domain specific language (DSL) into the existing YAML.
+In case of Cirrus CI, we have the [`only_if` keyword](writing-tasks.md#conditional-task-execution) for conditional execution and [`matrix` modification](writing-tasks.md#matrix-modification) for generating similar tasks.
-These options are mostly hacks to workaround declarative nature of YAML language where in reality an imperative language looks like a better fit.
-This is why Cirrus CI allows in additional to YAML configure tasks via Starlark.
+These options are mostly hacks to work around the declarative nature of YAML where in reality an imperative language would be a better fit.
+This is why Cirrus CI allows tasks to be configured in Starlark in addition to YAML.

-Starlark language is a procedural programming language [originated from Bazel build tool](https://docs.bazel.build/versions/master/skylark/language.html), but ideal for embedding within any other system that want to safely allow user-defined logic.
-There are a few key differences which made us choose Starlark instead of common alternatives like JavaScript/TypeScript or WebAssembly:
+[Starlark](https://github.com/bazelbuild/starlark) is a procedural programming language similar to Python that [originated in the Bazel build tool](https://docs.bazel.build/versions/master/skylark/language.html) that is ideal for embedding within systems that want to safely allow user-defined logic.
+There are a few key differences that made us choose Starlark instead of common alternatives like JavaScript/TypeScript or WebAssembly:

 1. Starlark doesn't require compilation.
-No need to introduce full-blown compile and deploy process for a few dozen lines of logic.
+There's no need to introduce a full-blown compile and deploy process for a few dozen lines of logic.
-2. Starlark script can be executed instantly on any platform.
-There is Starlark interpreter written in Go which integrates nicely with Cirrus CLI and Cirrus CI infrastructure.
+2. Starlark scripts can be executed instantly on any platform.
+There is Starlark interpreter written in Go which integrates nicely with the Cirrus CLI and Cirrus CI infrastructure.
 3. Starlark has built-in functionality for loading external modules which is ideal for config sharing.
 See [module loading](#module-loading) for details.

 ## Writing Starlark scripts

-Let's start with a trivial `.cirrus.star` example like this:
+Let's start with a trivial `.cirrus.star` example:

 ```python
 def main():